Essanipsel/Php-framework/README.md

   - **update** execute an UPDATE request.
 Require at least a table, one value and on where condition.
   - **delete** Work in progress
 #### Second method - w/o builder
-Each execution method (find, findOne, create, update, delete) in the RequestBuilder can be called with a paramters.
-If you pass a value to those methods they will ignore their attribuits and use the array.
+Each execution method (find, findOne, create, update, delete) in the RequestBuilder can be called with paramters.
+If you pass a value to those methods they will ignore their attributs and use the array.
 Here's an architecture example for the array

 $builder->update(array(
     "table" => "Articles",